Caves of Udayagiri and Khandagiri – a guided tour with the Emperor Kharavela

 The old names of Udayagiri and Khandagiri caves

-Gentleman – (While climbing-up he casually remarks) In the olden days these hills were referred as Kumara and Kumari hill.
-It is not known at what time these hills were renamed – Udayagiri (the hill of rising sun) and Khandagiri (the broken hill).
+Gentleman – (As he ascends, he remarks casually) In ancient times, these hills were known as Kumara and Kumari.
+The exact time when they were renamed Udayagiri (the hill of the rising sun) and Khandagiri (the broken hill) is unknown.

 Jaishree – We have not yet been to Khandagiri, we started with Udayagiri only.